giltene/jHiccup/README.md

 # Reading and processing the jHiccup log with jHiccupLogProcessor:

-jHiccup logs hiccup information in a histogram log (see [HdrHistogram.org] (http://hdrhistogram.org/)).
+jHiccup logs hiccup information in a histogram log (see [HdrHistogram.org](http://hdrhistogram.org/)).
 This histogram log contains a full, high fidelity histogram of all collected results in each interval, in a highly compressed form (typically using only ~200-400 bytes per interval).
 However, other than the timestamp and maximum hiccup magnitude found in the given interval, the rest of the log line for each interval is not human readable (it is a base64 encoding of a compressed HdrHistogram).

-To translate the jHiccup log file to a more human-readable form (identical to the form that jHiccup versions before jHiccup 2.0 had used), the jHiccupLogProcessor utility is provided.
+To translate the jHiccup log file to a more human-readable form, the jHiccupLogProcessor utility is provided.
 In it's simplest form, this utility can be used as such

     % jHiccupLogProcessor -i mylog.hlog -o mylog